Liquid Castile vs. Bar Castile – What’s the Difference?

 • Use potassium hydroxide to saponify the oils.
 This alkali separates the glycerin from the fatty acids.
 (Read more about the saponification process).

-• Contains palm kernel oil which also has lauric acid.
+• Contain palm kernel oil which also has lauric acid.

 • Use hemp seed and jojoba oils that are saponified (turned into soap) at the same time as the other oils.
 If they were added after, the hemp and jojoba would separate and float to the top.